What does Volunteering Abroad mean?

 Many people, especially young people, may ask themselves why volunteering abroad?
 Of course, it is more comfortable to travel the world as a mere tourist.
 Nevertheless, participating in a stay abroad is really something very special and not at all comparable to holidays.

 In addition to all the benefits that volunteering abroad brings to you, the benefit for others is of course the focus.
 It is well known that the gap between poor and rich in South America is very large.
 There is poverty among a big part of the population in developing countries, many sins are unfortunately also committed to the flora and fauna.
 There is really a lot to do, let's get started!
-Your participation in volunteer projects is an important contribution to international understanding and can be of great importance for charitable institutions.
+Your participation in community based volunteer projects is an important contribution to international understanding and can be of great importance for charitable institutions.
 The close cooperation for a good cause welds people together and forms strong bonds.
 Most participants associate volunteering abroad with one of the most important life experiences.

 On this guide about the Volunteer Work in Chile you will find interesting facts that will help you with the planning and organizing of your stay abroad.
 Chile Inside has many years of experience (since 2003) in organizing meaningful stays abroad in all Latin America.
 If you have further questions, we are very happy to assist you.
 Just contact us!

 Volunteer projects in Chile